Sumaguing Cave

 Description

-Sumaging is a cave of impressive size, which may be visited on organized cave trekking tours.
+This cave is not developed and is visited on organized cave trekking tours.
 Get a guide at the Sagada Municipal Building, nobody is allowed to go to the cave without a guide and without registration.
-The cave is very popular, although it is not developed and the visit is a little strenuous.
-Rubber boots and a headlamp are much recommended, the guides discourage tourists from bringing torches as the visitors need their hands all the time.
-We recommend a good headlamp and a helmet.
+The cave is very popular, although it is rather strenuous, with climbing and crawling, and wading through water.
+Rubber boots and a headlamp are much recommended, the guides discourage tourists from bringing handheld torches as the visitors need their hands all the time.
+We recommend a good headlamp and a helmet, which are obviously not provided.
 There are numerous easy climbs which are sometimes equipped with thick ropes with knots.
-Groups are limited to four visitors per guide, and the guides carry a huge kerosene lamp.
+Groups are limited to five visitors per guide, and the guides carry a huge kerosene lamp.